 Professional is In

-Throughout the Summit, various family-building professionals provide private 15-minute consultations.
+Throughout the Summit, various family-building professionals provided private 15-minute consultations.
 Think reproductive endocrinologists, urologists, mental health practitioners, attorneys, adoption professionals, and more.
 This is a great way to get a quick perspective on your specific situation and to meet experts in the field.
 Sign up at the Summit – on a first come, first served basis.

 2019 Workshop Sessions and Speakers

-We have an incredible line up of family-building professionals and people who have been there!
+We had an incredible line up of family-building professionals and people who have been there!
 Sessions are led by various experts in the family-building field including reproductive endocrinologists, mental health practitioners, attorneys, complementary medicine practitioners, adoption professionals and by individuals and couples who have built their family with the help of medical treatments, through adoption, or have chosen to live child-free.

 You will be able to choose any combination of 4 workshops per person.
 Please note that all sessions, times, and speakers are subject to change.